stlab/pcl-demo/prompt.md

 * Avoid unnecessary constants for single-use values.

+* Keep “interesting” code out of format strings, which are opaque to rust-analyzer.
+Being unable, in the IDE, to get type information on the expressions in `format!("{file_size(&filename).unwrap_or(0)}")` is inconvenient.

 * Avoid implementing `Default` trait when it just calls `new()` - it adds no value

 * Avoid creating "namespace structs" - empty structs that only serve as containers for static methods.
 Use standalone functions or proper abstractions instead: